North Dakota Teacher Certification and Career Guide

 1. Earn a bachelor’s degree that includes an approved teacher preparation program.

 Candidates for a North Dakota teaching license must earn a bachelor’s degree from a state-accredited institution.
-All prospective teachers will also complete a teacher preparation program as part of their bachelor’s degree.
-The teacher preparation program must be approved by ESPB.
+The bachelor’s degree major will depend on the grade level and subject to be taught.
+All prospective teachers will also complete a teacher preparation program as part of the bachelor’s degree.
+The ESPB offers a list of approved programs on its website.
 All ESPB-approved programs are reviewed every seven years to ensure they continue to meet state requirements.
 North Dakota applicants should have a minimum overall GPA of 2.50.
-You can compare key metrics for state-approved teacher preparation programs on our North Dakota schools page.
-You can also read about two important accreditations to consider, institutional accreditation and programmatic accreditation, on our teaching schools guide.
-The bachelor’s degree major you pursue will depend on the grade level and subject you wish to teach.

 2. Complete a student teaching placement.